 Ever heard of craigslist?
 It is one of the biggest classified sites on the web.
-Many writing jobs are posted on the site.
+There are many writing jobs on the site.
 However, be wary of scammers.
 Here is a guest post I did on how to find jobs on craigslist.

 Go to Craigslist.org

 Drop down to writing and editing and click.
-You will be redirected to writing jobs available on the site.
+The website will redirect you to writing jobs available on the site.

 You can also do a one search on craigslist using Searchcraigslist.org